 The awards are open to all New Zealand mass-media publications including paid newspapers, community newspapers, magazines and news websites – and their individual staff and freelancers.

-What are now the Voyager Media Awards, recognising excellence in New Zealand journalism, are in there 45th year.
-They began as an idea developed by two Auckland Star news photographers, Fred Freeman and Gary Fearnley, who approached the Australian international airline, Qantas, for sponsorship for an annual news photography award.
+The New Zealand media awards have recognised excellence in New Zealand journalism since 1973.
+Now known as the Voyager Media Awards, they began as an idea developed by two Auckland Star news photographers, Fred Freeman and Gary Fearnley, who approached the Australian international airline, Qantas, for sponsorship for an annual news photography award.

 The result was the creation of the Qantas Press Awards which started with news photography but within two years expanded to include cartooning and three years later reporting.
 The Qantas Awards were gradually developed to include all print journalism disciplines.